 Dr. Lopes is a Clinical Professor at Northeastern University in the Department of Physical Therapy, Movement and Rehabilitation Sciences.
-He received his entry-level Physical Therapy in Brazil, M.S. in Rehabilitation, and Ph.D. in Byodinamic of Human Movement.
+He received his entry-level Physical Therapy in Brazil, MS in Rehabilitation, and PhD in Biodynamic of Human Movement.
 He also did a research fellowship in running injury at Spaulding National Running Center, Harvard University.

-Dr. Lopes has participated as a physical therapist in four Olympic Games and has treated track and field athletes in many other international sports events.
-He has also participated as a researcher of the official Injury and Illness Surveillance study in four Olympic Games.
+Dr. Lopes is highly experienced in treating orthopedic patients and athletes, including both recreational and elite levels.
+He has served as a physical therapist for the Brazilian Olympic Committee in four Olympic Games and has provided treatment to track and field athletes in numerous other international sports events.
+He has also participated as a researcher of the official Injury and Illness Surveillance study during the last four Olympic Games.

 His research has focused on musculoskeletal injuries related to physical activity and sports, mainly running injuries, through the lens of epidemiology.
 He is currently working on a new research field that focuses on the implementation of telehealth technology in low-income countries.